oracle/graal/tools/docs/Insight-Manual.md

 The result: 42
 ```

 What has just happened?
-The *T-Tracing* `source-tracing.js` script has used
+GraalVM Insight `source-tracing.js` script has used
-the provided `agent` object to attach a *source* listener to the runtime.
+the provided `insight` object to attach a *source* listener to the runtime.
 As such, whenever the *node.js* framework loaded a script,
 the listener got notified of it and could take an action - in this case
 printing the length and name of processed script.